BlueAndi/Pixelix/doc/PLUGINS.md

 The plugin is able to detect a signal, which can be combined with up to 2 frequencies.\
 Each frequency must be detected for a specific configureable time.\
 As long as nothing is detected, the plugin will disable itself.\
 If a signal is detected, it will be shown on the display for the configured slot duration.
-After slot duration timeout or user changed the slot, the plugin will be disabled until next signal detection.
+After slot duration timeout or user changed the slot, the plugin will be disabled until next signal detection. \
+Additional a push notification can be configured.
+By default a GET is triggered.
+Using "GET" or "POST" as prefix its configureable.
+Example: "POST http://..."

 ## SoundReactivePlugin
 The plugin shows octave frequency bands, depended on the environment sound.